 - Section A: Music from around the World.
 Students will study in detail the music from a specific region of the world.
-In the 2023 examinations the focus is Indian Music.
+In the 2025 examinations the focus is Chinese Music.
 They will be expected to identify the instruments used and describe some of the main musical features. - Section B: Set Works.
-Students will prepare in detail the set work, which will be part of Haydn's Symphony 100 in 2023.
+Students will prepare in detail the set work, which will be part of Beethoven Symphony No. 5 in C minor (Movements 3 and 4) in 2024.
 Students will hear one or two extracts and a skeleton score of the extract will be provided in the question paper and will answer questions on aspects of the music.